 Replace Figure 6-88b with the following figure:

-Figure 6-88b HRCP PNC Capability field
+Figure 6-88b HRCP PNC Capability field format

 Replace Text and tables after Figure 6-88b as follows.

 The SC Capable field shall be set to one if the DEV supports the SC PHY, as defined in 11a.2, and shall be set to zero otherwise.